Contact Us for a Free Consultation 919-493-8876

 What are the benefit rates for service-connected disabilities?

-What if I have more than one service-connected disability?
+What if I have more than one service-connected disability - Total Combined Ratings and "VA Math"?

 If a veteran has more than one service-connected disability, VA uses the Combined Ratings Table to calculate an overall or "combined" disability rating.
 This combined disability rating, which ranges from 0% to 100%, determines the amount of the monthly disability payment from VA.
 Theoretically, the combined rating is intended to reflect the reduction in earning capacity caused by all of the service-connected impairments.
 It is important to remember that the combined rating is NOT calculated by simply adding all the individual ratings together.
 So, for example, if a veteran has a 70% rating for depression and a 50% rating for migraines, the combined rating would be 90%, not 120%.